a-milosavljevic/tgs-salt-identification/README.md

 # TGS Salt Identification Challenge

 This project represents my contribution to the Kaggle's TGS Salt Identification Challenge (https://www.kaggle.com/c/tgs-salt-identification-challenge) held in the second part of the 2018.

+More details can be found in the following paper: https://doi.org/10.3390/ijgi9010024

 To be able to use the code please follow listed instructions:

 1) Download the competition data from the following page: